anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 2. **Services layer**

 All the services are hosted in this layer.
-The layer implements service logic for all use cases through an extensible domain model (DMTF's Redfish® data model).
+The layer implements service logic for all use cases through an extensible data model (DMTF's Redfish® data model).
 All resource information is stored in this data model and is used to service the API requests coming from the API layer.
-Any responses from the plugin layer might update the domain model.
+Any responses from the plugin layer might update the data model.
 It maintains the state for event subscriptions, credentials, and tasks.

 3. **Event message bus layer**

 This layer hosts a message broker which acts as a communication channel between the plugin layer and the upper layers.
 It supports common messaging architecture to forward events received from the plugin layer to the upper layers.
-During the run-time, HPE Resource Aggregator for ODIM uses either Kafka or the RedisStreams service as the Event Message Bus (EMB).
+During the run-time, Resource Aggregator for ODIM uses either Kafka or the RedisStreams service as the Event Message Bus (EMB).
 The services and the RedisStreams EMB layers host the Redis data store.

 4. **Plugin layer**